FAQS Locations Call Email

 • Some medicines can affect how well the patch works

 Contraceptives are available for free from Umbrella clinics, and your GP can prescribe contraceptives.
+For advice about missed or late patches, please see the contraception FAQs.

 Not sure which type of contraception is right for you?
 Worried because you’ve had sex without a condom?
 Let us help you choose the right option.